- Cartell & Write-Off’s

 Category D The vehicle is economically repairable but other factors are involved that cause the insurer to declare the vehicle a write off.
 Perhaps the replacement car hire is too costly or it will take too long for a specialist part to be delivered.
 A Cat D is repairable salvage.
 The Motor Insurers Anti-Fraud and Theft Register (MIAFTR) defines Cat D as repairable total loss vehicles where repair costs including VAT do nor exceed the vehicle’s pre-accident value (PAV).

-When you carry out your Irish Cartell Car Check, any vehicle that is or has previously been written off will show up in the ‘Roadworthiness’ fields.
-There are 2 roadworthiness fields on your report.
-In the first section, ‘Vehicle details’, the roadworthiness field will show the current state of the vehicle be it ‘current’, ‘written off by insurer’ or ’scrapped vehicle destroyed’.
-In the ‘History profile’ section, the roadworthiness will show if the vehicle was previously ‘Written off by insurer’ or ‘Scrapped vehicle destroyed’ as recorded to the government files, otherwise it will show ‘No changes recorded’.
-Unfortunately on the Irish reports there is no categorisation of write offs.
-Some insurance companies will let you know the write off category if you investigate further.
+When you carry out your Irish Cartell Car Check, any vehicle that is or has previously been written off will show up in the ‘Roadworthiness’ fields or in the Damage field.
+There are two roadworthiness fields on your report.
+In the first section, ‘Vehicle status’, the roadworthiness field will show the current state of the vehicle whether its ‘current’, ‘written off by insurer’ or ‘scrapped vehicle destroyed’.
+In the ‘History profile’ section, the roadworthiness will show if the vehicle was previously ‘written off by insurer’ or ‘scrapped vehicle destroyed’ as recorded to the Government files, otherwise it will show ‘no changes recorded’.
+Write-Offs may also show under the Damage field.

 Back to top ↑